Electronic Arts acquires mobile shooter maker Industrial Toys

 The 14-person Industrial Toys studio is joining EA’s Worldwide Studios organization, the global creative collective responsible for development of EA titles across all major platforms.

 The founders of Industrial Toys also created a sister studio, Gunslinger Studios, which is making one-minute multiplayer games.
+EA did not buy Gunslinger Studios, which Harris now runs.

 After a lull, EA has become more active in acquiring companies.
 In November 2017, EA acquired Titanfall maker Respawn for $455 million.
 And in May it acquired the cloud-streaming assets of GameFly.